dev-plusplus/coding-docs/README.md

 ## 1. Applications Starters:

-Appication starter help put together the initial boilerplate to develop a project on Cobuild Labs:
+Appication starters to help build the initial boilerplate to develop a project at Cobuild Lab:

 * ESLINT configuration
 * Prettier configuration